ichortower/HatMouseLacey/docs/help-spoilers.md

 After receiving the letter, enter her house after 8 pm when she's there (not on a festival day).
 * *14 hearts*\
-Enter the bus stop (from town or the farm *only*) on a sunny day, not in winter, between 3 pm and 6 pm.
+Enter the bus stop *from town* on a sunny day, not in winter, between 3 pm and 6 pm.

 ## What are Lacey's gift tastes?